 Density refers to how many and closely the hair strands are packed together on an 1″X 1″ area of your scalp.
 Want to find out?
 Wash and dry your hair as normal and look at it from different angles.

-If you see your scalp easily, you have low density, if you see some- high density and if you can’t see your scalp at all or it is very tough to- you have high density hair.
+If you see your scalp easily, you have low density, if you see some- medium density and if you can’t see your scalp at all or it is very tough to- you have high density hair.

 Density is usually passed down via genetics but can change due to nutrition and hormone imbalances, stress and such.